-The ACT Law Courts and Tribunal (ACTLCT) aims to provide high quality support to judicial officers and tribunal members and high quality services to the public using the courts and tribunal.
+The ACT Law Courts and Tribunal (ACTCT) aims to provide high quality support to judicial officers and tribunal members and high quality services to the public using the courts and tribunal.

-The ACTLCT recognises customers of the Courts and Tribunal have different needs and expectations.
+The ACTCT recognises customers of the Courts and Tribunal have different needs and expectations.

-The ACTLCT is committed to ensuring the principles of access and equity for all of our customers, regardless of sex, race, religion, language or national or ethnic origin.
+The ACTCT is committed to ensuring the principles of access and equity for all of our customers, regardless of sex, race, religion, language or national or ethnic origin.

-The ACTLCT values our customers and aims to provide support to customers in accordance with this Service Charter.
+The ACTCT values our customers and aims to provide support to customers in accordance with this Service Charter.

 Our Organisational Values

-The values of the ACTLCT are Respect, Integrity, Collaboration and Innovation.
+The values of the ACTCT are Respect, Integrity, Collaboration and Innovation.

 - We take pride in our work;